gmenegoz/pycraft/README.md

 ![alt text](https://lh3.googleusercontent.com/9HTsyfuJTPmwY2USWuHaGFplW9OwBmW0a8GUTTM-X45k6a6Qn3THYcqfVDTnjl7l6qCqae0dm6GPk3NFfEJVU5Tn1SpsO1m6MEfvunrsWmjTeGuhf4z_KDA-XBxuATrbMMpf5De_)

 Now we are ready to begin!
-Let’s start the server by double-clicking the file that corresponds to your operating system.

 Once you launched Minecraft, choose "multiplayer" then "direct connect", typing "localhost" as address.
 If you access the world of Minecraft it means that everything worked properly :) ...otherwise try to re-read the instructions above :(